meshcode/ecommerce-web-app-testing/README.md

 ## Method
 ```
-Create a custom test plan of approach.
+Create a custom Test Plan for general approach.
-   - own document (see below).
+   - own document (see file and screenshot below).

-Create a custom set of requirements for assessment based on user cases.
+Create a custom Functional Testing Scenarios to test based on user cases.
-   - own document (see below).
+   - own document (see file and screenshot below).

 Create Testrail test cases.
    - write test cases.